aws-samples/amazon-managed-service-for-apache-flink-examples/python/LocalDevelopmentOnAppleSilicon/README.md

 # PyFlink 1.15 development on Apple Silicon Mac

+> 🚨 This limitation only applies to Flink 1.15, and only for local development on Apple Silicon macOS machines.
+> If you are using Flink 1.18 or later, you can install PyFlink libraries on your macOS machine as any other Python library.
+> See the [Getting Started](../GettingStarted) for more details.

 ### Problem

 There are known issues with installing PyFlink dependencies on Mac using Apple Silicon chips (see [FLINK-26981](https://issues.apache.org/jira/browse/FLINK-26981)).
 These issues, resolved in Flink 1.16.x, make it difficult to develop PyFlink 1.15.x applications on new Mac machines, using IDE like PyCharm or Visual Studio Code.